VerifyTests/Verify.Sample/runsheet.md

 Above samples WinForms and Sql were implemented as converters, but only output one file.

-Converters can output multiple files
+Converters can output multiple files.
+See `BrowserTest.cs`

 # Parameterized Testing